 Places to Stay in Hot/Warm Springs

 - The Omni Homestead is a historic icon featuring 483 guest rooms decorated with rich fabrics, stately furniture, and an attentive staff.
-The Homestead features photographic surroundings, killer restaurants, activities galore, and an outdoor pool and water slides that will leave your mouth agape upon seeing them.
+The Homestead features photographic surroundings, killer restaurants, and activities galore.
+Their outdoor pool and water slides will leave your mouth agape upon seeing them.

 - Warm Springs Inn offers 20 rooms located within 3 buildings on the property.
 The Inn dates back to 1802 and features an eclectic style in a charming country setting.
 Enjoy the wrap-around porches and on-site restaurant.

-- The Inn at Gristmill Square is a B&B comprised of five 19th century buildings (blacksmith shop, waterwheel, steele house, hardware store, and home of the miller) with rustic charm and elegance.
-I recommend the Silo Room, a round bedroom with an enormous jacuzzi tub, separate shower, and fireplace.
+- The Inn at Gristmill Square is a B&B comprised of five 19th century buildings (Blacksmith shop, waterwheel, Steele house, hardware store, and home of the miller) with rustic charm and elegance.
+I recommend the Silo Room, a round bedroom with an enormous whirlpool tub, separate shower, and fireplace.
 They also deliver breakfast to your door in a cute little picnic basket.